 - Preheat oven to 350 degrees F. Grease a 9-inch glass pie plate with coconut oil.

 - In a large bowl, using a hand whisk, lightly whisk the eggs.
-Add the pumpkin, honey, cinnamon and vanilla and whisk until well-incorporated.
-Sift the coconut flour into the mixture, whisking it in, then stir in the coconut milk.
+Add the pumpkin, honey, pumpkin pie spice and vanilla, and whisk until well-incorporated.

-- Using a rubber spatula, transfer the filling to the prepared pie plate.
-Bake until the center appears set and a toothpick inserted in it comes out just a little moist and free of batter, about 75 minutes.
+- Using a rubber spatula, transfer the mixture to the prepared pie plate.
+Bake until the center appears set (with just the slightest jiggle) and a toothpick inserted in it comes out just a little moist, but free of batter.
+This can take anywhere from 45 to 60 minutes, depending on your oven.
 Check the pie after 45 minutes and loosely tent the edges with strips of foil if they seem to be getting too dark.